Box Office: Tom Cruise's 'Mission: Impossible -- Rogue Nation' Dominates with $56 Million

 "Rogue Nation" took in more than triple the Friday-Sunday total of New Line's "Vacation" reboot, which pulled in $14.9 million in 3,411 locations.
 The comedy, which launched Wednesday, has grossed $21.2 million in five days -- below recent forecasts of $30 million.

-Sony's second weekend of Adam Sandler's "Pixels" showed only moderate traction as the comedy slid 57 percent to $10.4 million at 3,725 theaters, bringing the 10-day total to $45.6 million.
+Sony's second weekend of Adam Sandler's "Pixels" showed only moderate traction as the comedy slid 57% to $10.4 million at 3,725 theaters, bringing the 10-day total to $45.6 million.

 A24's "The End of the Tour," which stars Jason Segel as David Foster Wallace and Jesse Eisenberg as the reporter tasked with profiling the author, launched impressively with $126,459 in four locations.